Common eland: Ecology and behavior

 Common elands communicate via gestures, vocalizations, scent cues, and display behaviors.
 The flehmen response also occurs, primarily in males in response to contact with female urine or genitals.
 Females urinate to indicate fertility during the appropriate phase of their estrous cycle, as well as to indicate their lack of fertility when harassed by males.
 If eland bulls find any of their predators nearby, they bark and attempt to attract the attention of others by trotting back and forth until the entire herd is conscious of the danger.
 Some of their main predators include lions, African wild dogs, cheetahs, and spotted hyenas.
 Eland calves are more vulnerable than adults to their predators.

 Diet

-Grazing at Thoiry zoo of Thoiry, France.

 Common elands are herbivores that browse during drier winter, but have also adapted to grazing during the rainy season when grasses are more common and nutritious.
 They require a high-protein diet of succulent leaves from flowering plants, but will consume lower-quality plant material if available, including forbs, trees, shrubs, grasses, seeds, and tubers.
 Grasses that elands eat include Setaria and Themeda and fruits from Securinega and Strychnos.
 Large antelope can survive on lower-quality food in times of little rain.

 Most of their water is obtained from their food, though they drink water when available.
 As they quickly adjust to the surroundings due to seasonal changes and other causes, they change their feeding habits.
 They also use their horns to break off branches that are hard to reach.